Cato Street Conspiracy

 Cato Street today is a pleasant little mews situated a short distance from the very busy Edgware Road.
 During 1820 this small, two-story building consisted of a stable on the ground floor, and above was a hayloft.
 It was rented for the headquarters of a group of Spenceans, a society based on the ideas of Thomas Spence, a schoolteacher from Newcastle, who believed amongst other things, that every person should be given an equal size of land.

 On 23rd February 1820, several members of the British government were going to have dinner at Lord Harrowby's house at 39 Grosvenor Square.
-Arthur Thistlewood leader of the Spenceans argued that this was the opportunity they had been waiting for.
+Arthur Thistlewood, a 50-year-old ex-soldier and the leader of the Spenceans argued that this was the opportunity they had been waiting for.
+The plan was to slaughter the British cabinet, including the Duke of Wellington.
 It was decided that a group of them would gain entry to the house and kill all the government ministers.
 The heads of Lord Castlereagh and Lord Sidmouth would be placed on poles and taken around the slums of London.

 One gang member and police spy, George Edwards reviled the plan and Richard Birnie, a magistrate at Bow Street, was put in charge of the operation to arrest the conspirators.